ignius299792458/java-reflection/streamAPI-and-functional-programming/stream_api_and_function_programming.md

 **`Stream API`** lets you process collections of data in a pipeline style, focusing on what you want to do rather than how to do it: `streams` and `parallelStreams`

-# In-Depth Understanding at JVM and Machine Level

-## Functional Interfaces & Lambda Expressions
+# Functional Interfaces & Lambda Expressions

 ### How It Works: